APS 5019 - Parental Leave for Faculty and University Staff

 II.
 Policy Statement

-It is the policy of the University to support to the greatest extent possible, and in a manner consistent with the effective and efficient operation of the University, faculty, officers, and exempt professionals with a need for pregnancy, childbirth, adoption and parental leaves.
-Pursuant to the following policies, deans, primary unit chairs and other supervisors shall make reasonable efforts to accommodate faculty, officers, and exempt professionals with such needs.
+It is the policy of the University to support to the greatest extent possible, and in a manner consistent with the effective and efficient operation of the University, faculty and university staff2 with a need for pregnancy, childbirth, adoption and parental leaves.
+Pursuant to the following policies, deans, primary unit chairs and other supervisors shall make reasonable efforts to accommodate faculty and university staff with such needs.

 III.
 Statement of Eligibility

-A faculty member, officer, or exempt professional is eligible for parental leave under this policy after one year of continuous employment at the University of Colorado2.
+A faculty member or university staff member is eligible for parental leave under this policy after one year of continuous employment at the University of Colorado3.
 A part-time faculty member with an appointment of 50% or greater is eligible for the benefits of this policy on a pro-rata basis.
 For purposes of this administrative policy statement, eligible faculty are defined as: instructors, senior instructors, assistant professors, associate professors, and full professors.

 - Parental Leave for Child Care Following Birth or Adoption